Countly/countly-sdk-documentation/react_native_bridged/current.md

   user property calls, for Android it will try to combine them.
 For now the work around is that you need to call the “Countly.userDataBulk.save();” after every push/pull user property call.
-This does eliminate some of the potential gains of this mode, but it does result in the expeted result server-side.
+This does eliminate some of the potential gains of this mode, but it does result in the expected result server-side.
 </p>
 <p>
   Snippets below show examples of using these calls in various situations.
 After